tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_09.md

 These two points were a strong reason to add a new class called `MeteorComponent` to the Angular2-Meteor package. `MeteorComponent` has two public methods: `subscribe` and `autorun`.
-If you inherit a component of this class and make use of these methods, you won't need to worry about cleanups: `MeteorComponent` will do them for you behind the hood when it's needed.
+If you inherit a component of this class and make use of these methods, you won't need to worry about cleanups: `MeteorComponent` will do them for you under the hood when it's needed.

 These methods also have a convenient boolean parameter called `autoBind`, which goes lastly.
 As its name suggests, we can tell `subscribe` to run the subscription callback in the change detection zone